SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

 ~~~~~~~~~~~~~~~~~~~~

 Sometimes it is necessary that only players can execute a command.
 Example ``/suicide`` command.
-This is best done though the ``executionRequirements`` on the command's builder.
+This is best done though the ``executionRequirements`` on the command's builder where we check for
+a target player on the command cause.

 .. code-block:: java